 More info: Jay Maas Signature Series Drums LE

 Ferrum – Free Edition (Keepforest)

 Ferrum – Free Edition is the freely downloadable version of Keepforests epic Ferrum sound library.
 It features a collection of modern trailer percussion sounds, including impacts, metal foley, cymbals, and more.
-It is a great instrument for creating cinematic percussion loops.
+It is an excellent instrument for creating cinematic percussion loops.

 Even though the free edition of Ferrum contains a smaller set of samples compared to the full library, it’s still worth the download.
 You’re getting six octaves of free cinematic percussion sounds and a bunch of tools to help you create trailer percussion loops with ease.

-One of Ferrum’s coolest features is the built-in step sequencer.
+One of Ferrum’s most remarkable features is the built-in step sequencer.
 It can be used to modulate the filter, pan, and pitch for each note, adding interest and groove to the generated loops.